PoCInnovation/InterPlanetaryCloud/README.md

 #### Install Docker

-Follow this [official guide](https://docs.docker.com/get-docker/) to install Docker.\
+Follow this [official guide](https://docs.docker.com/get-docker/) to install Docker, and this [one](https://docs.docker.com/compose/install/) to install Docker compose.\
 If you want to play a little bit with Docker, you can follow this [tutorial](https://docker-curriculum.com) or even our [workshop](https://github.com/PoCInnovation/Workshops/tree/master/software/04.Docker) !

 #### Install IPC